Cole Brothers: Acquisition

 During the Second World War, Selfridges Provincial Stores group was bought by John Lewis.
 The Cole Brothers store was not damaged during the war.
 The business struggled like many during the early 1950s, but by 1960 the partners at Cole Brothers decided to open a new store.
-The new store located in Barker's Pool, opposite the City Hall, was part of the drive to rebuild Sheffield.
+The new store located in Barker's Pool, opposite the City Hall, was designed by Yorke Rosenberg Mardall.
 The old store was sold in 1962 for £1 million and the business moved into its new premises on 17 September 1963.

 In 1974, the store's offices were re-located out of the new building to increase store space.
 The store again expanded in 1977 when a shop was purchased on Cambridge Street to host the business's toy and sports departments.
 The store was refurbished in the early 1980s, however, the store struggled well into the 1990s due to the economic changes that happened in Sheffield at this time.

 The store continued to operate as Cole Brothers until 2002, when the store was re-branded as John Lewis.